 Stars of Palm Coast: Tiffany’s Fantasy Lights

-As we’ve done every year on Christmas, here’s the story behind Town Center’s Fantasy Lights in Palm Coast, now in their eighth year.
+As we’ve done every year on Christmas, here’s the story behind Town Center’s Fantasy Lights in Palm Coast, now in their ninth year.

 Tiffany Lynn Butler was 8 years old the Christmas of 1996 when she traveled with her family to Evansville, Ind., her mother’s hometown, and saw for the first time the city’s famous Christmas lights drive-through festival at venerable Garvin Park–60 displays of lions, flags, dragons, steers, rocking horses, reindeer, golfers, giraffes, peacocks and of course Santas bulbing up the night for thousands of visitors.
 It’s Indiana’s biggest Christmas-lights display, annually drawing some 60,000 visitors to the 80-acre park.
 Back in Palm Coast, Tiffany and her sister Brooke, who was seven years older, would watch a video of their excursion through Garvin Park.
 Why, Tiffany asked her father, couldn’t there be a similar festival in Palm Coast?